Passer au contenu

 Execution

-1. Hang with your arms outstretched and your shoulders engaged.
+1. Hang with your arms straight and shoulders engaged.

-3. For the V-sit version, raise your legs higher, beyond the horizontal.
+3. For the V-sit version, lift your legs even higher, past horizontal.

-4. Hold the position by contracting your abs strongly.
+4. Hold the position by really squeezing your abs.

-5. Slowly lower yourself without releasing the tension.
+5. Slowly lower your legs without losing tension.

 Tips:

-Do not swing your body: keep your core engaged from your navel to your feet.
+Don't swing your body: stay tight from your belly button to your toes.

-Start with controlled knee lifts, then gradually straighten your legs as you progress through the sessions.
+Start with controlled knee raises, then gradually straighten your legs over time.

 Toes to Bar